Volume Two

 "I am sorry that I am unable to meet your expectations."

-She didn't appear to be over-embellishing.
+She didn't seem to be exaggerating.

 "I'd love to listen to all of you sing again."

-"We'd love to!"
+"We'd love that!"

 "C-certainly!
 Even if it costs my life, I'll—"